 How to make the pancakes…

-In a stand mixer, combine all dry ingredients and mix well.
+In a stand mixer or large bowl, combine all dry ingredients and mix well.

-Add melted butter, buttermilk, milk, and whisk in eggs.
+Add melted butter (heated in the microwave or over medium heat), buttermilk, milk, and whisk in eggs.
+You can even add a little vanilla extract.
 A little more milk can be added if needed, but the batter should be fairly thick.

 Pro Tip: At this point, my husband would suggest adding 1/2-1 cup of sour cream to the recipe.
 He swears it increases the “fluffiness and moistness” making them extra special.
 I like them either way so I will leave the choice up to you.
 Pro Tip: The batter may be a bit thick so feel free to add 1-2 tablespoons of milk to thin it out just a bit but it should be fairly thick when you scoop it out.

-Heat a skillet or griddle to medium/high heat.
-Using an ice cream scoop, scoop batter onto the hot griddle.
+Heat a skillet or electric griddle to medium/high heat.
+Using an ice cream scoop or measuring cup, scoop batter onto the hot griddle.

 Use the back of the scoop to spread out the batter a little bit.
 Let the pancakes cook until the edges appear done and it is nicely browned.